MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-timegen-1.md

 ms.custom: references_regions, build-2024
 ---

-# How to deploy a TimeGEN-1 model with Azure AI Studio
+# How to deploy a TimeGEN-1 model with Azure AI Foundry

 [!INCLUDE [feature-preview](../includes/feature-preview.md)]

-In this article, you learn how to use Azure AI Studio to deploy the TimeGEN-1 model as a serverless API with pay-as-you-go billing.
+In this article, you learn how to use Azure AI Foundry to deploy the TimeGEN-1 model as a serverless API with pay-as-you-go billing.
 You filter on the Nixtla collection to browse the TimeGEN-1 model in the [Model Catalog](model-catalog.md).

 The Nixtla TimeGEN-1 is a generative, pretrained forecasting and anomaly detection model for time series data.
 TimeGEN-1 can produce accurate forecasts for new time series without training, using only historical values and exogenous covariates as inputs.